Headshots-10-Graphic - Personal Branding

 Your headshot communicates authenticity, and that’s what builds trust — not only in professional spaces but also in personal ones.
 Whether it’s a LinkedIn profile, Zoom meeting, or dating app, people naturally gravitate toward faces that express openness, warmth, and confidence.

-People connect with people — not logos, not resumes, not bios.
-A professional portrait bridges that gap by making your digital presence more human.
 When potential employers, clients, or collaborators can see you, they start to build a sense of familiarity and trust.
 The same goes for personal spaces — a well-crafted portrait on your dating profile, for example, conveys authenticity and approachability.

 People hire and connect with people they feel they know, and that’s why it’s important to get your face out there.